Your browser is not optimized for viewing this website.

 Prerequisite(s): Successful completion of any Health Sciences course at the Intermediate Level

-Course Description: This course is designed to educate and train the student in the diverse field of Pharmacy Technology and uses the MedCerts platform.
-The student will be provided didactic coursework in the areas of prescription processing, pharmacy nomenclature, biopharmaceutics, and drug activity, dosage calculations, and common mathematical formulas and conversions.
+Course Description: This course is designed to educate and train students in the field of Pharmacy Technician.
+It utilizes MedCerts, which is a STRIDE-supported outside platform, and is taught in a hybrid model that uses mastery grading.
+Students will be given a semester course outline for independent study, but will still meet with the teacher at least once a month.
+The course covers the areas of prescription processing, biopharmaceutics, drug activity, types of medications, dosage calculations, and common mathematical formulas and conversions.
 Students will also learn about HIPAA, drug regulation and control, inventory management, financial considerations, legal and ethical issues, sterile and non-sterile compounding, and units of measurement.
+After all coursework has been completed at 80% or better, the student will be able to sign up for the Pharmacy Technician Certification exam.

 Sports Medicine